Having become so comfortable standing alone and generally being alone, I learnt a bit late that being a woman isn't something I can do on my own.

-I don't quite remember when the comparisons started.
+I don't quite remember when the comparison started.
 But once they did, they never seemed to stop - whether they were coming from an outer source or from within.
 I have never really wanted to be like my sister, and I don't think that she has ever had any desire to be like me either, but what we kept hearing from other people had a huge influence on the way we related to each other.

 The comparisons to other girls continued when I went to school, and this time they were in my favour.
 My love for reading was paying off, and I finally felt like there was something which I was better at than other people were.
-My favourite subjects were Maths, English & C.R.E, and in many instances I was asked by my teachers to help other students with their reading and calculations - something that really boosted my self-confidence.
+My favourite subjects were Maths, English & Religious Education, and in many instances I was asked by my teachers to help other students with their reading and calculations - something that really boosted my self-confidence.

 Comparisons slowly became a normal part of life for me, but it wasn't until later that I realized the impact they were having on how I saw myself.
 On the one hand, I felt insecure because I knew that I could never be as good as my sister in everything; but on the other hand, I became conceited, and would sometimes refuse to help other students in class simply because I didn't feel like it.

 "Girls compete with each other, women empower one another."